QuentinRa/blog.quentinra.dev/programming/code/cpp/index.md

 ➡️ Inheritance (by default): `public` for structs and `private` for classes.

+➡️ Inside a method, to explicitely access something from the parent such as `xxx` in the example above, use `XXX::xxx` <small>("super" in Java/...)</small>.

+➡️ If a class is used in multiple inheritance, you may use `YYY : virtual public XXX` if the class extends two classes with the same parent `XXX`, to avoid problems with duplicates.

 #### Constructors and Destructors

 First, parent constructors are called, then the child one is called.